Paris chokes under worst winter air pollution in decade

 “This is a record period (of pollution) for the last 10 years,” Karine Leger of AirParif told AFP by telephone.

-For more than a week now, Airparif has published readings of PM10 at more than 80 microgrammes per cubic meter of air particles, triggering the pollution alert.
+For more than a week now, Airparif has published readings of PM10 at more than 80 micrograms per cubic meter of air particles, triggering the pollution alert.

-It recorded the highest level of pollution last Thursday, reporting 146 microgrammes/m3.
+It recorded the highest level of pollution last Thursday, reporting 146 micrograms/m3.

 Other parts of France were also facing pollution alerts, with the air particle concentrations rising to dangerous levels in the southeast and the north of the country.